pravega/pravega/documentation/src/docs/pravega-concepts.md

 ![State synchroner](img/anatomy.of.log.png)

 All of the write activity, and much of the read activity happens at the tail of the log.
 Writes are appended to the log and many clients try to read data immediately as it is written to the log.
-These two data access mechanisms are dominated by the need for low latency – low latency writes by Writers and near real time access to the published data by Readers.
+These two data access mechanisms are dominated by the need for low latency – low latency writes by Writers and near real-time access to the published data by Readers.

-Please note that, not all Readers read from the tail of the log.
+Please note that not all Readers read from the tail of the log.
 Some Readers read by starting at some arbitrary position in the log.
 These reads are known as **catch-up reads**.
 Access to historical data traditionally was done by batch analytics jobs, often using HDFS and Map/Reduce.
 However with new streaming